2018 Conference Committee Chair

 Rusmat Ahmed, Bohemia Interactive

 Following a military flying career, Rusmat worked for Racal and Thales in business development, strategy, and bid and project management roles.
-He ran business units in civil and military avionics, and was project or operations director on successful, large multi-company projects.
+He ran business units in civil and military avionics, and was project or operations director on large, multi-company PFI projects.
 Moving increasingly to customer-facing roles, he was a sales director at L-3 before joining BISim.
-The common thread through all of Rusmat’s customer-facing activities has been to bring innovation and clearer benefits to customers’ global solution needs.
 Rusmat has an MBA from INSEAD France, and a degree in economics from the University of York.

 Paul Appelquist, Babcock International